PiBrewing/craftbeerpi4-documentation/master/recommended-hardware.md

 The first possibility is HDMI.
 Raspberry Pi 4 uses micro HDMI ports (2) so you need one cable to connect to one display via Raspberry Pi 4's micro HDMI ports.
 Whereas it is possible to use a touch screen, we recommend to use a classic LCD screen.
 It will be easier to set up and use CBPI. &#x20;

-The second option is the installation of a display that is connected to the [DSI ](https://de.wikipedia.org/wiki/Display\_Serial\_Interface)interface of the raspberry.
+The second option is the installation of a display that is connected to the [DSI](https://de.wikipedia.org/wiki/Display\_Serial\_Interface)interface of the raspberry.
 There are several displays available.
 The original raspberry display has only 7" with a touch screen included but is working pretty reliable if you use also the multiple dashboard function.

 ## CBPI Extension board